rpiguy9907/Keyboards/Alpsterium/README.md

-This folder contains the GERBERS files and plate files that you can use to create a Mysterium keyboard, but using Apple's AEK layout and keycaps.
+This folder contains the gerbers zip file for the PCB as well as a plate file that you can use to create a Mysterium keyboard, but using Apple's AEK layout and keycaps.

 No warrany is applicable or implied, this project was merely a proof of concept.